lowrycito/handbook/pages/study-manual-general-handbook-23.md

 members have opportunities to serve.
 Such opportunities can help these members grow spiritually and feel the Lord’s power in their lives.
 Service can also help members feel joy and build close relationships with others in the ward.

-These opportunities should be based on the member’s needs and abilities.
+Service opportunities should be based on the member’s needs and abilities.
 In some cases, a calling is appropriate.
 In others, a less formal assignment is best.

-23.5.2
+23.6.2

 ### Elders Quorum and Relief Society Presidencies